jontio/libaeroambe/README.md

 ***The others***:

 I'd also like to send many thanks to those who prefer not to be mentioned.
-I'm very impressed with the results.
+I'm very impressed with what you have done.

 # How to compile it?